 It is a well known fact that it is impossible to learn economics without working some problems.
 Therefore, a number of exercises and tasks are included in the course.
 They form an indispensable part of an adequate training in microeconomics.
 Each group member should prepare the solutions to these exercises and tasks at home, although you may find it useful to prepare and discuss them in small groups before the tutorial.
 The solutions will be discussed in class.
 On the basis of suggestions of the students, the tutor can help you to structure the problem and to find the correct solution (probably in the next meeting).
-Most exercises and tasks will be taken from the textbook.
-"Student's Companion to Microeconomics for Managers" contains solutions to many problems alike those in class.
-You might find it useful to take a look at that book.
+Exercises and tasks will be taken from the textbook as well as from the additional material.